ryanbrosnahan/Spring-2013/CSSeniorSeminar/Resume.md

 Quixby LLC |
 May 2012 - November 2012

- - Conducted quantitative business research and gained expert knowledge of the retail technology industry
+ - Conducted quantitative business research and gained abundant knowledge of the retail technology industry
  - Networked with influential entrepreneurs across Ohio
  - The company raised over $100k during my time there